Skip to main content

 An introduction to English linguistics with emphasis on the phonetic, syntactic, and semantic structures of English; language variation, standardization, and change; language legislation and linguistic rights; English as a world language; and the study of language in American schools.
 Same as BTW 402.
 3 undergraduate hours.
 4 graduate hours.

-Advanced topics seminar exploring literary expressions of minority experience in America.
+Advanced topics seminar exploring the intersection of literary study and other scholarly disciplines.
+The disciplines students study vary each term, but past courses have examined connections between literature and psychology, forensic science, environmental studies, and the law.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated with permission of English advising office to a maximum of 6 undergraduate hours if topics vary; Graduate students may repeat if topics vary.
-Graduate students may repeat as topics vary.
 Prerequisite: One year of college literature or consent of instructor.

 ENGL 481 - Composition Theory and Practice